nitin966/OpenEncompass/README.md

 - Search validated to depth 100+ with linear scaling
 - Throughput of 2400+ nodes/second
 - Local execution with Ollama (zero API cost)
-- 18/18 tests passing with no regressions
+- 20/20 tests passing with no regressions

 **Known limitations**:
 - Python language support limited to documented subset
-- Exception handling not implemented
+- `finally` blocks not implemented
 - Best suited for problems within documented constraints

 **Status**: Research code with industrial implementation quality.
 Production-ready for suitable applications.
 Honest documentation of capabilities and limitations.